deongee/twitter_birdseed/README.md

 ###Integrating the php scripts inside your WordPress themes

+###Using the sample shortcode

+Insert the following shortcode in the page content of WordPress.

+<pre><code>[birdseed]</code></pre>

+By default feeds of the official twitter account will be shown.
+To specify your account, use username attributes.

+<pre><code>[birdseed username="your_username"]</code></pre>

+Occasionally you might want to specify an ID to the HTML element this shortcode generates.
+To specify the id, use the id attribute.
+For example:
+<pre><code>[birdseed id="feed1" username="your_username"]</code></pre>

+* Note: Except for the id attribute, most of attributes are compatible with the optional setting names of seaofclouds / tweet jQuery plugin.

 NOTICE
 ================
 This WordPress plugin is supposed to be a demo.
 It basically has only basic features inheritted from the original sources.
 So it has been made for you to modify to suit your own needs.